Gabriel's Revelation: Description

 The text as a whole is unknown from other sources; it is fragmentary, so the meaning is quite uncertain.
-It is considered very similar to the Dead Sea scrolls.
+It is considered very similar to the Dead Sea Scrolls.
 The artifact is relatively rare in its use of ink on stone.

 Scholars have characterized the genre of Gabriel's Revelation as prophetic, although biblical Hebrew scholar Ian Young expresses surprise that it does not use Hebrew language characteristic of biblical prophetic texts.
 Other scholars describe its genre as a revelatory dialogue similar to 4 Ezra or 2 Baruch or even as an apocalypse.

 Origins and reception

-The unprovenanced tablet is claimed to have been found by a Bedouin man in Jordan on the eastern banks of the Dead Sea around the year 2000.
+The unprovenanced tablet was reportedly found by a Bedouin man in Jordan on the eastern banks of the Dead Sea around the year 2000.
 It was owned by Ghassan Rihani, a Jordanian antiquities dealer working in Jordan and London, who sold it to David Jeselsohn, a Swiss–Israeli collector.
 At the time of his purchase, Jeselsohn says that he was unaware of its significance.
 Lenny Wolfe, an antiquities dealer in Jerusalem, reports having seen it prior to Rihani obtaining possession of it.
 Expert Hebrew paleographer and epigrapher Ada Yardeni reports that she first saw photographs of the tablet in 2003.

 The first scholarly description of the find and the editio princeps of the text was published in April 2007 in an article written by Yardeni in consultation with Binyamin Elizur.
 Yardeni gave the writing the name "Hazon Gabriel".

 As of 2011, the stone was located in Zurich.
 In 2013, the stone was loaned to the Israel Museum to be displayed in an exhibit there.

 The stone has received wide attention in the media starting in July 2008, primarily due to Israel Knohl's interpretations.